FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-12-22-configuring-angular-libraries.md

 export class AppModule {}
 ```

-> Of course you can add the `Http` Dependency here as well if you want to, but we will cover that after we wrapped everyting up so far with the promise solution.
+> Of course you can add the `Http` Dependency here as well if you want to, but we will cover that after we wrapped everything up so far with the promise solution.

 If we now add the `APP_INITIALIZER` to the providers array we will use the `initApp` method and pass the `ConfigurationStore` as a dependency